xraypy/xraylarch/_sources/getting_started.rst.txt

 ==================================================

 Larch provides several tools for working with X-ray spectroscopy data.
-First, Larch provides a Python programming library that attempts to include all the functionality needed visualizing and analyzing X-ray Absorption and Flourescence spectroscopy data.
-It also includes an embedded Python-like scripting language for interacting with data that can be used either from a very basic command-line interface or as a callable service.
-Finally, Larch has a few GUI applications built on top of these components for X-ary absorption spectroscopy data, and for X-ray Fluorescence and Diffraction mapping.
+First, Larch provides a Python programming library that includes (or, at least aims to include) all the functionality needed for visualizing, processing, and analyzing X-ray Absorption and Flourescence spectroscopy data.
+Most users will start Larch has a few GUI applications, especially ``XAS Viewer``, ``GSE XRM MapViewer``, and ``XRF Display`` for these.
+In addition, Larch includes an embedded Python-like scripting language for interacting with data that can be used either from a basic command-line interface or as a callable service from a different programming language (so that Athena and Artemis can use Larch instead of the older Ifeffit library).
+In fact, most of the Larch GUIs generate and run code in this "larch macro language" so that it can be recorded for reproducible results and to assist creating batch scripts and more complicated analysis scripts.

 Because of these different levels of access available, it can be somewhat confusing to answer the question "What is Larch?" and slightly overwhelming for new people to know where to get started using it.
-We'll try to get you started using Larch, and then point to next places to go for getting the most out of it.

 First, install Larch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~